NASA Launch Services Program: Venture-Class Acquisition of Dedicated and Rideshare missions

 NASA awarded contracts to launch services contractors to support Venture-Class Acquisition of Dedicated and Rideshare (VADR) missions in January 2022 and again in August 2024.
 In 2025 NASA selected six companies for additional VADR studies focused orbital transfer vehicle technology.
+As of September 2026, VADR "allows NASA to acquire launch services during a 10-year ordering period, with a maximum total value of $1 billion across all contracts."
 The current contractors selected are: